RORC Fastnet Programme

 FINAL WEEK (7-15th August) – RORC Fastnet Race (Cowes-Fastnet Rock-Cherbourg) Approx 695miles

-*The RYA Sea Survival and First Aid at Sea courses are subject to government restrictions regarding social bubbles and groupings.
+*The RYA Sea Survival and First Aid at Sea courses are subject to government restrictions being eased.
+At present these cannot be undertaken until 17th May 2021 at the earliest.
 We may have to move these dates around a bit – Announcements will be made by phone/email/both.

 Here we go again!
 This time it’s the RORC Myth of Malham race, a truly iconic and fun race from Cowes to Eddystone Rock near Plymouth and then a blast back to Cowes.
 Great fun and hotly contested, you’ll love this race as it’s got a turning point very similar to the Fastnet race in that you’ll round Eddystone Rocks, which looks like a smaller version of Fastnet Rock.
 This is about 230miles of incredible racing and is easily done in a weekend.
 The return run back to Cowes is usually a great opportunity to get the spinnaker out and experience some incredible downwind sailing.
 What you’ll experience on this race is the run down to Eddystone which is exactly what you’ll be doing on Fastnet, except you keep going when you reach Eddystone!